jbasko/wr-profiles/docs/README.rst

 Introduction
 ============

-**wr-profiles** allows declaring a profile -- a collection of key, value pairs backed by environment variables and accessing them through dot notation with auto-complete working in your IDE.
-You can also have multiple separate environments declared and switch between profiles by changing just one environment variable (just like you normally do when working with multiple AWS accounts if you have that background).
-And a little bit more.
+**wr-profiles** allows declaring a profile -- a collection of key-value pairs -- backed by environment variables and accessing the profile contents through dot notation with auto-complete working in your IDE.
+You can also have multiple separate environments declared and switch between profiles by changing just one environment variable (just like you normally do when working with multiple AWS accounts if you have that background). wr-profiles are designed with testability in mind.

     *wr-* in the package name stands for *Wheel Reinvented*.
 Just like all other packages whose name starts with *wr-*, the meaning of this library (as in *meaning of life*) lies in its existence and evolution